lambdaJasonYang/lambdaJasonYang.github.io/posts/2015-07-14-AbstractLinearAlg.md

 Notice how the 2 cars collapse into the 1 purple truck in the range
 is given back through the 1 "red mix anti-yellow car" in the null space

+# Spectral Theorem

+* Hermitian operator
+  * For Real vector space its symmetric matrix
+  * For Complex vector space its symmetric complex conjugate matrix
+  * For Infinite dim vector space its Complex self adjoint
+* Symmetric matrix means it looks the same when transposed
+* Typically a random matrix has complex and real eigenvalues regardless of elements are only real
+* **Spectral Thm: A Hermitian(symmetric) matrix that can have complex or real elements will always have real eigenvalues**
+  * Eigenvectors are orthogonal